elicoschignano/elicoschignano.github.io/_pages/about.md

   enabled: false
 ---

 I am a PhD student in Economics at RWI – Leibniz Institute for Economic Research.
-My research is in labor economics, with a focus on unemployment insurance and job search.
-I am also interested in gender economics.
+My research lies at the intersection of labor and public economics, with an occasional focus on gender.

 In Fall 2026, I am a visiting PhD student at Boston University, hosted by Johannes Schmieder.